Incognito95/DJ-Website---Mac/README.md

-# DANIEL WEISS - Official Website
+# DJ-Website
+This is my DJ portfolio